Guy Roberts (American football, born 1900)

-Guy Thomas "Zeke" Roberts (May 10, 1900 - June 8, 1993) was a professional American football player in the early National Football League (NFL) and the first American Football League (AFL).
+Guy Thomas "Zeke" Roberts (May 10, 1900 – June 8, 1993) was an American professional football player in the early National Football League (NFL) and the first American Football League (AFL).
 He played for three pro teams over the course of two years.
 In 1926 he played with the Canton Bulldogs in the NFL and the Cleveland Panthers in the AFL.
 He played the following season with the NFL's Pottsville Maroons.
 Prior to his professional career, Roberts played college football for the Iowa State Cyclones.

 College football

 Roberts played college football at Iowa State.
 He played alongside Jack Trice, who became the first African-American athlete at the school.
 He was also on the field during an October 6, 1923 game between Iowa State and University of Minnesota.
 It was during that game that Trice received several injuries that led to his death two days later.

 Roberts also played in a one professional game, under an alias, while still a student at Iowa State.
 Following the end of the Cyclones 1924 season, he and two other players were asked to play a post-season game for which they would be paid.
 During the game, the Iowa State players realized that some of their opponents were from the University of Iowa.
 Roberts later stated that he still had one year of eligibility on the men's basketball team and was fearful of being caught.

 Roberts played four years at Iowa State, but did not graduate.